JasonLocklin/Dissertation/VWM/Discussion.md

-There are many potential explanations for this, the most obvious being an increase in failures of binding color and location in working memory, a cross-domain cognitive process that has been shown difficult for parietal patients to perform (@Humphreys2009,
+There are many potential explanations for this, the most obvious being an increase in failures of binding color and location in working memory, a cross-domain cognitive process that has been shown degraded in parietal and neglect patiends (@Humphreys2009,
-@Treisman2002).
+@Treisman2002, @Pisella2004).
 When more than one target is presented, colour information must be explicitly associated with spatial location in memory.
 If all of the colours are effectively encoded and recalled, but a failure to bind the colours to spatial location occurs, participants will select a distractor colour 50\% of the time in the two-target condition, and 66\% of the time in the three-target condition.

 The other event that can lead to this type of error is a simple failure to recall the complete set of stimuli colours.
 If the